 FIGURE B shows an end view of VF-3.
 The diagram shows an inner diameter from the LN2 cold wall of 117 cm.
-A floor will be installed at the location shown which will provide about 89 cm (35 inches) of horizontal surface, with a maximum height of 96 cm (38 inches) at the middle and a height of 76 cm (30 inches) at the edge of the floor.
-The floor is expected to run the length of the chamber, which is about 4.4 m (173 inches).
+A floor will be installed at the location shown which will provide approximately 105.4 cm (41.5 inches) of horizontal surface, with a maximum height of approximately 89 cm (35 inches) at the middle and a height of approximately 68.5 cm (27 inches) at the edge of the floor.
+The floor is expected to run the length of the chamber, which is about 3.7 m (144 inches).
+Although VF-3 is longer than the cold wall, all hardware will be located within the cold wall length.
 The team's hardware delivered for Level 3 testing must fit in this floor area and volume.
 Please note that these measurements may change slightly once the cold wall design is complete.